cloudfoundry/php-buildpack/README.md

 When using a custom build pack with CloudFoundry, you need to specify the Git URL for the build pack.
 By default, this will pull down the master branch of the build pack.
 With the CF PHP Build pack, the master branch is where work and new development occurs.
 By using this branch it will get you all the latest and greatest developments from the build pack.

-If you'd like something that is a little more stable, you can select one of the release branches of the build pack.
-You can specify a release branch by appending `#<branch>` to the end of the build pack's URL.
+If you'd like something that is a little more stable, you can select one of the release tags of the build pack.
+You can specify a release tag by appending `#<tag>` to the end of the build pack's URL.

 ```yaml
 ---